metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_cluster_secret_store_v1beta1_manifest.md

 Required:

 - `client_id` (String)
-- `client_secret_secret_ref` (Attributes) A reference to a specific 'key' within a Secret resource, In some instances, 'key' is a required field. (see [below for nested schema](#nestedatt--spec--provider--senhasegura--ignore_ssl_certificate--client_secret_secret_ref))
+- `client_secret_secret_ref` (Attributes) A reference to a specific 'key' within a Secret resource,In some instances, 'key' is a required field. (see [below for nested schema](#nestedatt--spec--provider--senhasegura--ignore_ssl_certificate--client_secret_secret_ref))

 <a id="nestedatt--spec--provider--senhasegura--ignore_ssl_certificate--client_secret_secret_ref"></a>
 ### Nested Schema for `spec.provider.senhasegura.ignore_ssl_certificate.client_secret_secret_ref`

 Optional:

 - `key` (String) The key of the entry in the Secret resource's 'data' field to be used.
-Some instances of this field may be defaulted, in others it may be required.
+Some instances of this field may bedefaulted, in others it may be required.
 - `name` (String) The name of the Secret resource being referred to.
 - `namespace` (String) Namespace of the resource being referred to.
-Ignored if referent is not cluster-scoped. cluster-scoped defaults to the namespace of the referent.
+Ignored if referent is not cluster-scoped. cluster-scoped defaultsto the namespace of the referent.